 Given her success with Harry Potter as well as her other works, there are some strategies that companies can implement to position themselves for long-term sustainable business growth.

-Let us look at some strategies that J.K.
-Rowling consciously and subconsciously implemented to make her who she is.
+Let us look at some strategies that made J.K.
+Rowling who she is and built the Harry Potter series.

 1) Develop a strategic approach